Parliament of Australia: Old Parliament House (1927–1988)

-It had always been intended that the national Parliament would sit in a new national capital.
+The Constitution provided that a new national capital would be established for the nation.
 This was a compromise at Federation due to the rivalry between the two largest Australian cities, Sydney and Melbourne, which both wished to become the new capital.
 The site of Canberra was selected for the location of the nation's capital city in 1908.
 A competition was announced on 30 June 1914 to design Parliament House, with prize money of £7,000.
 However, due to the start of World War I the next month, the competition was cancelled.
 It was re-announced in August 1916, but again postponed indefinitely on 24 November 1916.
-In the meantime, John Smith Murdoch, the Commonwealth's Chief Architect, worked on the design as part of his official duties.
+In the meantime, John Smith Murdoch, the Commonwealth's chief architect, worked on the design as part of his official duties.
 He had little personal enthusiasm for the project, as he felt it was a waste of money and expenditure on it could not be justified at the time.
 Nevertheless, he designed the building by default.

 The construction of Old Parliament House, as it is called today, commenced on 28 August 1923 and was completed in early 1927.
-It was built by the Commonwealth Department of Works, using tradesmen and materials from all over Australia.
+It was built by the Commonwealth Department of Works, using workers and materials from all over Australia.
 The final cost was about £600,000, which was more than three times the original estimate.
 It was designed to house the parliament for a maximum of 50 years until a permanent facility could be built, but was actually used for more than 60 years.

 The building was opened on 9 May 1927 by the Duke and Duchess of York (later King George VI and Queen Elizabeth The Queen Mother).
 The opening ceremonies were both splendid and incongruous, given the sparsely built nature of Canberra of the time and its small population.
-The building was extensively decorated with British Empire and Australian flags and bunting.
+The building was extensively decorated with Union Jacks and red or blue Australian ensigns.
 Temporary stands were erected bordering the lawns in front of the Parliament and these were filled with crowds.
-A Wiradjuri elder, Jimmy Clements, was one of only two aboriginal Australians present, having walked for about a week from Brungle Station (near Tumut) to be at the event.
-Dame Nellie Melba sang the National anthem (at that time God Save the King).
+A Wiradjuri elder, Jimmy Clements, was one of only two Aboriginal Australians present, having walked for about a week from Brungle Station (near Tumut) to be at the event.
+Dame Nellie Melba sang "God Save the King".
 The Duke of York unlocked the front doors with a golden key, and led the official party into King's Hall where he unveiled the statue of his father, King George V. The Duke then opened the first parliamentary session in the new Senate Chamber.